Summarize this page via

 3. Click-Through Rate (CTR): Measure how compelling your titles and meta descriptions are by monitoring what percentage of people click on your results when they appear in search.

 4. Conversion Rate: Track which keywords drive the most valuable actions (purchases, signups, downloads) to focus your efforts on high-converting terms.
+Conversely, you could also take a look at the bounce rate.

 5. Search Impression Share: See how often you appear for target terms compared to total search volume, helping identify growth opportunities.
+This metric is also known as share of voice in the online space.

 Tools for tracking